bufbuild-ru/docs/docs/bsr/generated-sdks/go/index.md

 ## Import paths

 If you're consuming a publicly available generated SDK, an easy way to get the import paths for your packages is to load up the module on pkg.go.dev (for example, https://pkg.go.dev/buf.build/gen/go/connectrpc/eliza/connectrpc/go).
-From there, you can drill down into directories to get the import path for a particular package.If you're not consuming a publicly available SDK, you can generally construct an import path by combining the elements that go into the import path, as in the preceding example: BSR instance, module, plugin, and Protobuf package.
+From there, you can drill down into directories to get the import path for a particular package.

+If you're not consuming a publicly available SDK, you can generally construct an import path by combining the elements that go into the import path, as in the preceding example: BSR instance, module, plugin, and Protobuf package.

 ::: info Go import path syntax